FlineDev/CSVImporter/README.md

 Pull requests with new features will only be accepted when the following are given:
 - **Tests** for the new feature exist and all tests pass successfully for all targets.
+- **Usage examples** of the new feature are given in the Playgrounds.

 ## License
 This library is released under the [MIT License](http://opensource.org/licenses/MIT).
 See LICENSE for details.